vega-studio/deltav/docs/instances.md

 }
 ```

 But there IS ONE additional consideration.
-You want properties to UPDATE with `magic` and *wonder*!
+You want properties to UPDATE with
+`magic` and _wonder_!

-So simply add 'observable' to the properties you care to have changed:
+So simply add 'observable' to the properties you care to have changed.
+Also use
+the makeObservable method in the constructor. (makeObservable is necessary
+because the web standards committee decided to make decorators almost useless)

 ```javascript
 import { Instance, Vec2, Color, observable } from 'deltav';